SadhotrA/Farmers-Direct-Market/README.md

 ```

 ### 3. Set up environment variables
-Create a `.env.local` file in the root directory:
+The project includes a `.env.local` file with development defaults.
+For production, update these values:

 ```env
 # Database